 Hear from CatchLight’s founder and fellows about our unique focus on solving the giant mismatch between artists and their potential for social impact by surrounding longform storytelling with resources, networks and leadership to bring to life and amplify the reach of their stories.
 This public presentation will focus on the experiences of CatchLight’s inaugural fellows, and an open discussion of our approach to promoting social change through the arts.

-Sarah Blesener is a documentary photographer based in New York City.
-Born in Minneapolis, Minnesota, she studied Linguistics and Youth Development at North Central University.
-During her studies, she worked as a photographer for the organization, Healing Haiti, based in Port au Prince, Haiti, covering events surrounding the 2010 earthquake.
-Upon graduating in 2012, she studied at Bookvar Russian Academy in Minneapolis, concentrating on the Russian language.
+Sarah Blesener was born in Minneapolis, Minnesota.
+She studied Linguistics and Youth Development at North Central University.
+While at university, she worked as a photographer for the organization Healing Haiti based in Port au Prince, Haiti, covering events surrounding the 2010 earthquake.
+Upon graduation in 2012, she studied at Bookvar Russian Academy in Minneapolis, concentrating on the Russian language.
 She is a recent graduate of the Visual Journalism and Documentary Practice program at the International Center of Photography in New York.
-Her latest work revolves around youth movements and culture in Russia, Eastern Europe, and the United States.
+Her latest work revolves around issues of youth culture and movements, focusing on Russia, Eastern Europe and the United States.

-A San Francisco native, Brian Frank has worked on social documentary projects across the Americas, focusing on cultural identity, social inequality, violence, workers rights and the environment.
+A San Francisco native, Brian L. Frank has worked on social documentary projects across the Americas focusing on cultural identity, social inequality, violence, workers rights, the environment and criminal justice.

-His work has appeared in Rolling Stone, The New Yorker, Harper’s, The Atlantic, GQ, Esquire, Fortune, Mother Jones, Newsweek, TIME, Le Monde, Der Spiegel, Wired, Politico, Virginia Quarterly Review, PDN, American Photo, The Fader, The New York Times, U.S.News & World Report, The San Francisco Chronicle and many other publications.
+A lifetime Catchlight fellow and Pulitzer grantee, his work has appeared in Rolling Stone, The New Yorker, California Sunday Magazine, Harpers, The Atlantic, GQ, Esquire, FORTUNE, Mother Jones, Newsweek, TIME, Le Monde, Der Spiegel, Wired, Politico, Virginia Quarterly Review, PDN, American Photo, The Fader, The New York Times, The Wall Street Journal, U.S.News & World Report, the San Francisco Chronicle and many other publications.

 Nancy Richards Farese is a social entrepreneur, photographer and philanthropist whose work centers on the nexus of art and social change.
 She believes that photos have a unique capacity to connect people to vital social issues, and to each other; and that there has never been a more important time to understand and advance that transformative power.